Introduction

 Conclusion

+Customer analytics is valuable only when it changes decisions.
 Start simple.
-Segment your customers using basic RFM analysis.
+Segment customers.
 Calculate segment-level revenue.
-Build simple transition matrices from year-to-year data.
-Estimate CLV even if roughly.
-Use these estimates to guide a few decisions.
+Build transition matrices.
+Estimate CLV roughly.
+Guide a few decisions.
 Measure results.
-Refine your approach.
 Iterate.

 References